sheikhmishar/localhost-tunnel/README.md

 3. Very simple to use.
 Open the web page and type your running server's HTTP port
 4. On screen real time log viewer
 5. All devices are supported including smart phones as long as it has a web browser
-6. Binary data supported upto 1.5GB
+6. Binary data supported with no content-size limit as long as your RAM permits
 7. Partial stream support from server to requester
 8. Full multi part form data upload support
 9. Content type json, plain text, xml, markdown, urlencoded fully supported